Time and Eternity Review

 Time and Eternity 6

-Unlike a majority of role-playing game narratives, Time and Eternity’s main protagonist isn’t a valiant knight trying to save his beloved or attempting to save the world from an impending doom.
-In fact, its quite the opposite as the princess bride-to-be tries to save her nameless fiancé after the wedding ceremony is infiltrated by assassins that ultimately lead to his death.
+Unlike most role-playing game narratives, Time and Eternity's main protagonist isn't a valiant knight trying to save his beloved or attempting to save the world from impending doom.
+In fact, it's quite the opposite as the princess bride-to-be tries to save her nameless fiancé after the wedding ceremony is infiltrated by assassins that ultimately lead to his death.

-Before blacking out, he catches a glimpse of what he thinks was his sweet princess Toki, but in fact was the other spirit inside of her; Towa.
-Who just happens to have more in common with a Super Saiyan than an innocent princess –after all Time and Eternity feels like a throwback to classic RPGs and Anime.
+Before blacking out, he catches a glimpse of what he thinks was his sweet princess Toki, but in fact was the other spirit inside of her: Towa.
+She just happens to have more in common with a Super Saiyan than an innocent princess – after all, Time and Eternity feels like a throwback to classic RPGs and anime.

-Following Toki and Towa, the narrative sees them travel back in time to figure out the origination of the assassins, and to prevent it from happening.
-In the process, her future husband’s soul has been placed into her pet blue dragon.
+Following Toki and Towa, the narrative sees them travel back in time to figure out the origin of the assassins and prevent the attack from happening.
+In the process, her future husband's soul has been placed into her pet blue dragon.
 We are privy to his constant perverted thoughts, yet both Toki and Towa are unaware.
-I think it’s for the best considering he is constantly going on about seeing not only both of them without clothes (and this is someone he hasn’t even kissed yet), but desires to take a bath with all her friends as well.
+I think it's for the best, considering he is constantly going on about seeing not only both of them without clothes (and this is someone he hasn't even kissed yet) but also desires to take a bath with all her friends as well.

 Did I mention the game has dating simulation elements as well?

 Both Toki and Towa have their own skill trees.
-Both of the characters are better using specific combat styles: Toki with ranged combat and Towa with close-range fighting.
-Fights require both positions to be used in order to successfully dodge or block enemy attacks.
-Patterns will be instantly recognizable and you’ll be facing the same handful of enemies throughout the entire game with simple palette swaps.
-Spells become important after the first few hours of the game, but leave you vulnerable during the casting process.
+The characters are better using specific combat styles: Toki with ranged combat and Towa with close-range fighting.
+Fights require both positions to be used to successfully dodge or block enemy attacks.
+Patterns will be instantly recognizable, and you'll be facing the same handful of enemies throughout the entire game with simple palette swaps.
+Spells become important after the first few hours of the game but leave you vulnerable during the casting process.

 Simply Put

-While the story showed promise at the beginning it quickly became unappealing and the male protagonist further ruins the experience after the 10th time thinking more about “scoring” then trying to help Toki/Towa from preventing his future assassination.
-Both the concept and the combat system showed promise, but the reuse of everything from enemies to animations quickly sour the experience, which drags on past the 20 hour mark.
-Even her friends are nothing more than one dimensional stereotypical anime characters, that further hamper the experience.
+While the story showed promise at the beginning, it quickly became unappealing, and the male protagonist further ruins the experience after the 10th time thinking more about "scoring" than trying to help Toki/Towa prevent his future assassination.
+Both the concept and the combat system showed promise, but the reuse of everything from enemies to animations quickly sours the experience, which drags on past the 20-hour mark.
+Even her friends are nothing more than one-dimensional stereotypical anime characters that further hamper the experience.

 More Reviews on SelectButton